aws-solutions-library-samples/guidance-for-electric-vehicle-battery-health-prediction-on-aws/README.md

 The sample code deploys a web application for 2 types of users: Developer and Fleet Operator.
 Developer has access to all parts of the application, and Fleet Operator can only view the dashboard with battery location and digital twin of batteries after at least one ML pipeline is executed successfully.
 You can switch profile by clicking the User icon and then the Switch Profile button.

-After logging in, Developer can upload battery health datasets as well as processing plugin scripts.
+After logging in, Developer can upload battery health datasets as well as processing plugin scripts (scripts to clean up data).
 We provide a [sample battery dataset](./source/demo/raw_dataset.csv) and [sample processing plugin file](./source/demo/processing_plugin.py) for easy testing.
 The sample dataset is from [this project](https://data.matr.io/1/projects/5c48dd2bc625d700019f3204) by Severson et al. Data-driven prediction of battery cycle life before capacity degradation.
 Nature Energy volume 4, pages 383–391 (2019).

 ![Upload](assets/upload.png)